 Brazil is the largest country in South America.
 It occupies almost half of all of the territory of the continent of South America.
 With a growing population of over 210 million, it is the sixth-largest country in the world and it has the world's eighth-largest economy.
 Brazil is a rich country in terms of natural resources; it is an important and major commodity-producing nation.
 It is the largest Portuguese-speaking nation in the world and the only one in the Americas.

-Brazil has a thriving mining industry, with iron ore accounting for almost 10% of the countries exports with a value of $23 billion.
+Brazil has a thriving mining industry, with iron ore exports worth $23 billion.
 The nation is also an important producer of energy.
 Perhaps Brazil's largest commodity output comes from the agricultural sector, with soybeans as the top export, generating over $26 billion in 2019.
 The climate in Brazil puts the nation in a unique position and makes the nation the largest producer in the world of several important agricultural staples.

 The currency of Brazil, the real, is truly a commodity currency.
 As such, the value of the Brazilian real is highly correlated with commodity prices.
 During the secular bull market in commodities that began in around 2002, the value of the real soared.
 Recently, as commodity prices have moved lower so has the Brazilian currency.
 The value of the currency of the huge commodity producer more than doubled between 2002 and 2008.
 The global economic crisis of 2008 caused the real to move sharply lower, only to recover and make new highs in 2011 as the secular bull market in commodities peaked.
 Since then, the real has had its ups and downs, most recently trying to recover from the economical effects of the 2020 COVID-19 global pandemic.

 Brazil is a major player on the world commodity markets.
 Their production spans a number of different sectors: